TomHardman/Logic-Simulator/README.md

-gui_interactive_canvas.py - Implements the interactive graphical user interface for the Logic Simulator. gui_linux.py            - Contains the framework for the GUI. gui_plotting_canvas.py  - contains the TraceCanvas class which is used for plotting monitor traces in the GUI. locales                 - Folder which contains code and translations for the chosen language options
+gui_interactive_canvas.py - Implements the interactive graphical user interface for the Logic Simulator. gui_linux.py            - Contains the framework for the GUI. gui_plotting_canvas.py  - contains the TraceCanvas class which is used for plotting monitor traces in the GUI. locales                 - Folder which contains the .po translation files for the chosen language options circuit_files           -Folder containing a number of text files which were used for testing the GUI.
+                         This folder is also designed for the user to be able to save their built circuits into.